Can cost alone justify indirect age discrimination in redundancy?

 Redundancy should always be approached with caution and employers should always seek legal advice from the outset on the procedure they intend to follow.

-For more information on this or any other employment issue, please contact us on 0117 904 6000.
+For more information on this or any other employment issue, please contact our Employment Law team or call us on 0117 904 6000.

 Posted on Apr 2nd, 2012 by Lyons Davidson